 Disciplined control of emergent scope is a promising claim mitigation and scheduling technique, but if applied outside the inflexible project control framework developed by shutdown managers, it could, instead, add to the woes of the U.S. nuclear industry.
 This article addresses whether outage scope management principles should be applied.

-The fundamental goals of the Project Execution Team (PET) in the performance and handover of a largescale, multidimensional Engineering, Procurement, and Construction (EPC) project include delivering the project to the owner on schedule and within budget, achieving all performance guarantees and technical requirements, and maintaining a profitable gross margin.
+Goals of a project execution team in the performance and handover of a large-scale, multidimensional EPC project include delivering the project to the owner on schedule and within budget, achieving all performance guarantees and technical requirements, and maintaining a profitable gross margin.
 This article discusses topics such as contract handover meetings and the building blocks and objectives of commercial awareness training.

 The purpose of this article is to address some of the challenges faced and steps to consider when identifying and analyzing the critical and near-critical paths.